Course Preparation Guidelines

 - All course content and resources should be as accessible as possible to all learners.
 Visit DLI’s Online Accessibility site for resources.

-- For the inaugural edition of the DCR, hybrid and online courses will be considered.
+- Currently in the DCR, hybrid and online courses will be considered.
 Subsequent editions will consider face-to-face courses that, at minimum, use the Learning Management System (LMS) to logically organize, sequence, and explain instructional materials so that they facilitate teaching and learning.
-Additionally, after the inaugural edition of the DCR, all courses must be presented in the approved KSU Template Course Shell, or another established institutional template.

 The submission process consists of the following steps: